orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/residual_registration.rst

 image series registration.

-The aim of this example is to describe how to register a Level 1 QuickBird image over an orthorectify Pleiades image over the area of Toulouse, France.
+The aim of this example is to describe how to register a Level 1 QuickBird image over an orthorectified Pleiades image over the area of Toulouse, France.

 |image1| |image2|